How Can a Debt Relief Provider Help Me With Debt?

-Unfortunately, there are quite a few unscrupulous organizations and individuals willing to take advantage of debtors, who too often are willing to believe anyone promising a simple fix.
-If a debt relief provider automatically promises an easy solution to your problem after you ask, "Can you help me with debt?" then it may not be a reputable company.
+Unfortunately, many organizations and individuals are willing to take advantage of debtors, who too often believe someone promising a simple fix.
+If a debt relief provider automatically promises an easy debt solution to your problem, it may not be a reputable company.
 Here are some of the more common signs of a possible debt relief scam:

-- You are asked to pay for services up front, before any services are rendered
+- They ask you to pay for services upfront before any services are rendered.

-- The company recommends applying for an Employer Identification Number to use instead of your Social Security Number, in an attempt to invent a new credit report
+- The company recommends applying for an Employer Identification Number to use instead of your Social Security number to invent a new credit report.

 See Avoiding Credit Repair and Credit Counseling Scams for more details.